 2. Consenting ‘without admissions’ to an Application for a Protection Order

-If you fail to appear in court after having been served with a protection order application or fail to meaningfully engage in protection order proceedings, you may find that the court will make a temporary protection order or a final protection order in your absence.
-This will not be made on a ‘without admissions’ basis and can result in an adverse inference against you.
+If you fail to appear in court after being served with a protection order application or do not meaningfully engage in the proceedings, the court may issue a temporary or final protection order in your absence.
+This order will not be made on a ‘without admissions’ basis and could lead to an adverse inference against you.

-Whether you consent with or without admissions, a protection order will be made immediately and you will be provided with a copy either directly from the court or by post.
-This ultimately means that your matter is finalized by way of a protection order in the conditions imposed by the court or negotiated between the parties or their lawyers.
-The conditions and prohibitions in a protection order can be tailored to reflect the particular circumstances of the case.
+If you want to fight a protection order application, it’s crucial to participate actively in court hearings and respond appropriately.
+Whether you consent with or without admissions, a protection order will be issued promptly and you will receive a copy either directly from the court or by post.
+This means the matter is finalized with the protection order and any conditions or prohibitions imposed by the court or agreed upon by the parties or their lawyers.
+These conditions can be tailored to suit the specific circumstances of the case.

 3. Negotiating an Undertaking